Definitions and profiles

-Notwithstanding the points above, individual expenditures which cost $20,000 or less, or individual costs which constitute a total project cost of $20,000 or less, shall not be recorded as assets of the University, unless a separate determination has been made in conjunction with discussion with the Manager, Financial Services.
-All projects involving repairs and maintenance and refurbishment must be considered in respect of the correct capitalisation approach and it is incumbent upon the Manager, Facilities and Services, to undertake this consideration and to engage the Manager, Financial Services, if required.
+Notwithstanding the points above, individual expenditures which cost $20,000 or less, or individual costs which constitute a total project cost of $20,000 or less, shall not be recorded as assets of the University, unless a separate determination has been made in conjunction with discussion with the Asset accountant.
+All projects involving repairs and maintenance and refurbishment must be considered in respect of the correct capitalisation approach and it is incumbent upon the Manager, Facilities and Services, to undertake this consideration and to engage the Asset accountant, if required.

 It is a requirement that all major alterations to buildings or the rehabilitation or renovation of buildings be referred to Facilities and Services, in the first instance.
-When Facilities and Services does not undertake the work on behalf of schools, sections or ANU business units, Facilities and Services shall advise the Manager, Financial Services or nominee of the Manager, Financial Services, who shall assess the proposed work and may direct the recording of the asset in the University's books of account.
+When Facilities and Services does not undertake the work on behalf of schools, sections or ANU business units, Facilities and Services shall advise the Asset accountant or nominee of the Manager, Financial Services, who shall assess the proposed work and may direct the recording of the asset in the University's books of account.